ChatTriggers/slate/source/includes/_objects.md

 display.setRenderLoc(10, 10);
 ```

-This sets the X and Y coordinate of where your display should start, with the first argument being X, and the second Y.
+This sets the X and Y coordinate of where your display should start, with the first argument being X, and the second being Y.

 ## Setting background and foreground options